Hiring a Car in Finland: A Comprehensive Guide

 Insurance and deposits: what to expect

 Car hire in Finland usually includes basic cover, with optional upgrades that reduce your excess.
-Before accepting extra protection, check exactly what is included, what the excess is, and whether tyres, glass, underbody or single-vehicle damage are excluded.
+Before accepting extra protection, check exactly what is included, what the excess is, and whether tyres, glass, wheels, roof, underbody or single-vehicle damage are excluded.

 - CDW or LDW: often included, but usually with an excess.